RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introduction

 \section{Introduction}

-The Transformer \citep{vaswani2017attention, Dehghani2019Universal} is the backbone of modern sequence modeling across language, vision \cite{Parmar2018ImageTransformer}, and speech \cite{Luo2020SimplifiedSA}.
+The Transformer \citep{vaswani2017attention, Dehghani2019Universal} is the backbone of modern sequence modeling across language, vision \citep{Parmar2018ImageTransformer}, and speech \citep{Luo2020SimplifiedSA}.
 We have seen remarkable improvements over the past few years in reasoning and understanding capabilities.
 Most of these are attributed to the increased parameters of the transformers along with the capability to process longer context windows than before.
 All this progress, however, rests on a computationally expensive primitive: Softmax Attention, whose time scales quadratically with context length.
-As models and contexts grow---from multi-document reasoning to long-form code, audio, and video---this quadratic barrier increasingly dictates who can train and deploy capable systems.
+As models and contexts grow, spanning multi-document reasoning, long-form code, audio, and video, the quadratic barrier increasingly dictates who can train and deploy capable systems.
 Industrial labs mitigate the cost with large-scale distributed hardware; most practitioners cannot.
 There is a growing need for attention mechanisms that are \emph{accurate}, \emph{fast}, and \emph{memory-efficient}.
-To highlight the limits of Softmax Attention: even with FlashAttention~\cite{dao2022flashattention}—the state-of-the-art GPU implementation—a single forward–backward pass of a multi-head attention layer (1 batch, 4 heads, embedding dimension of 128) remains computationally and memory intensive and cannot process sequences beyond $\sim4$ million tokens on an NVIDIA GH200 (96 GB) GPU.
-Clearly, to achieve an outrageously long context where the target context size is hundreds of millions of tokens or beyond, fundamental rethinking of attention will be required \citep{bahdanau2014neural}.
+To highlight the limits of Softmax Attention: even with FlashAttention-2/3~\citep{dao2023flashattention2, shah2024flashattention3}, the state-of-the-art GPU implementations, a single forward–backward pass of a single attention layer (1 batch, 4 heads, 128 embedding size) remains computationally and memory intensive and cannot process sequences beyond $\sim4$ million tokens on an NVIDIA GH200 (96 GB) GPU.
+Clearly, to achieve an outrageously long context where the target context size is hundreds of millions of tokens or beyond, fundamental rethinking of attention~\citep{bahdanau2014neural} will be required.